Laxiston/dm-manager/README.md

-# DM Tool
+# DM Manager
-Accompaniment Tool for DND written with the MEAN stack
+Accompaniment tool for DND written with the MEAN stack